tkwtyler/tkwtyler/README.md

 - 👨‍💻 Full-time learner
 - 📫 How to reach me: tkw.westphal@gmail.com
-- ⚡ Fun fact: I have a passion for music & film.
+- ⚡ Hobbies: I have a passion for music & film.
 I also enjoy playing video games.

 My goal is to move from being an aspiring developer to being a professional with a company where I can learn, grow, and showcase my skills.
 Now I feel at a point where I can construct multi-page websites with my HTML, CSS, and JavaScript skills.